AriFordsham/GHCWiki/attic/building/build-system.md

   As its name suggests, `boilerplate.mk` consists of a large quantity of standard
   `Makefile` code.
-We discuss this boilerplate in more detail in [The mk/boilerplate.mk file](#Themk/boilerplate.mkfile).
+We discuss this boilerplate in more detail in [the mk/boilerplate.mk file](#themk/boilerplate.mkfile).

   Before the `include` statement, you must define the `make` variable